williamsantosa/ucsc-cs/README.md

 - Arrian talk about this -- make similar to above
-- Discuss what is the CSGD major and what exactly do you do
+- Discuss what is the CSGD major and what exactly do you do The Computer Science: Game Design degree is designed for students who hope to pursue a career in game design and related fields.
+CSGD majors take mostly the same

+**DO NOT APPLY OR SWITCH TO CSGD WITHOUT FIRST CONSULTING YOUR ADVISORS**

 ## Subjects